yandex-cloud/docs/en/smartcaptcha/concepts/widget-methods.md

 (widgetId: WidgetId | undefined) => void;
 ```

-The `WidgetId` argument is a unique widget ID.
+The `widgetId` argument is a unique widget ID.
 If the argument is not passed, the first rendered widget will be deleted.

 ### subscribe method {#subscribe}